zhandos717/doc/en/components/action-button.md

 ### Notifications

-If you need to display a notification or perform a redirect after clicking, simply implement a JSON response according to the structure:
+If you need to display a notification or redirect after clicking, simply implement a json response according to the structure:

 ```php
 {message: 'Toast', messageType: 'success', redirect: '/url'}